KungFur1/sq-psk/frontend/README.md

 > or missing some dependencies.

 You'll need to install: `pnpm`, maybe/probably `npm` & `node` (for MacOS: `brew install npm node pnpm`).

-## TODO

-- [ ] Make forms in Registration and Log In a common component.

 ## React + TypeScript + Vite